RibbitsM/368-research-proj/.ipynb_checkpoints/README-checkpoint.md

     ON pg.year = pec.year AND pg.province = pec.province
 WHERE pg.province IN ('Ontario', 'Alberta', 'BritishColumbia');

+2. To download the data from the server we run the code found in SQL/download_RQ1.sql to produce a formatted csv from the query.

+3. We then scp the file to Data/Clean/from_sql/expenditure_by_party.csv and use this in our analysis.

 ## Navigation and Important Files

 ### Our report